El Chapo Organization Has No Mercy For Adversaries, Says Report

 — New York Daily News (@NYDailyNews) February 11, 2018

 Now that he is out of the picture, his cartel has had to evolve, with infighting and the capture of key members making it less formidable.
-External pressure from other drug trafficking organizations has also forced it to become more brutal.
-This is according to a report by the Boston Herald.
-Apparently it has become ‘savage’ and now shows no mercy to its enemies.
+External pressure from other drug trafficking organizations has also forced it to become more brutal, according to a report by the Boston Herald.
+Apparently it has become “savage” and now shows no mercy to its enemies.
 Beheadings are now commonplace.

-And without an overall leader, it’s a virtual ‘free for all’.
-Some of the cartels that the Sinaloa Cartel is in conflict with include the Los Zetas, and The Jalisco New Generation Cartel (CJNG).
+And without an overall leader, it’s a virtual “free for all.”
+Some of the groups that the Sinaloa Cartel is in conflict with include the Los Zetas and The Jalisco New Generation Cartel (CJNG).
 Areas where a lot of the violence is taking place include Colima, Michoacán, Tamaulipas, Guerrero, and Sinaloa.